What Are Terpenes And Why Are They Important?

 As for most of the information and knowledge we received until now about Cannabis, we understand the medicinal and recreational part of it; or we are beginning to get a far deeper feel for the medicinal part.
 But we do not know much about the Aromatic side of Cannabis.
 Herbs in the kitchen are considered to be aromatic because of a certain terpene profile that gives the specific flavor.
 Cannabis on the other hand is so complex that possible terpene combinations are infinite which create a very broad spectrum of flavors and aromas.

 The complexity of Cannabis terpenes leaves the door wide open for scientist to study and understand the benefit of these terpenes for us.
 Scientists could manipulate the desired ratio of cannabinoids in understanding certain terpenes.
 It is to believe that certain terpenes modulate psychoactive and physiological effects of cannabis.
-The significant amount of the terpene beta-caryophellene (BPC) contributes to aroma and flavor of cannabis.
-It is found to activate the CBD2 receptor and acts as a non-psychoactive anti-inflammatory.
+The significant amount of the terpene beta-caryophellene (BPC) contributes to aroma and flavour of cannabis.

 Regular users of cannabis often say that this weed they smoked was an upper, and another would be a downer.
 Interesting enough this is where terpenes are involved.
 Some strains are uplifting, others are sedating.
 Some would be a good painkiller, where another would be inspirational.
 I think it could be fine to say that good weed is more than the level of THC found in the bud.
 CBD has also been acknowledged to be part of the active ingredient.
 But it is so more complex than just these two components.
 The ultimate effect of cannabis is a fine balance between all the ingredients.